NFTs are all the rage. But we already know that.

 Fashion: Luxury brands are starting to use digital tokens to safeguard authenticity and ownership rights while also helping solve an age-old problem - counterfeiting.

 Music: Proving ownership of original content and tracking its use is made easier with NFTs.
 Creators can rely on NFTs as a transparent monetization mechanism, in particular when it comes to royalties.

 Patents and intellectual rights protection: Tokenized certifications come with inherent legal safeguards to preserve the authenticity of documents and add transparency to processes.

 Collectibles: Tokens offer a unique way of purchasing one-of-a-kind digital collectibles with absolute certainty over their provenance making it a safe value investment for collectors.

 Real estate: NFTs can be used as registries that can establish clear property rights and enable ownership to be easily established and transferred

-Gaming: NFTs allow sports biggest moments and memorabilia to be tokenized and exchanged between fans, collectors and investors
+Gaming: NFTs allow sports biggest moments and memorabilia to be tokenized and exchanged between fans, collectors and investors across the gaming industry

 Virtual Worlds: Users can monetize their creations, including avatars and virtual land, and unleash their creativity in new ways